kimx3129/emerald/project.md

 ### Crime Prediction - (with Abram and Chris) - May 2016

-- Loaded and preprocess a huge data set(more than 5m rows)
+- Loaded and preprocess a huge data set(more than 5m rows).
 - Explored the data set using multiple methods such as Pandas and Seaborn.
 - Used the attributes such as longitude, latitude, crime type, crime time, crime date, crime street, etc. to create a probabilistic or predictive model that recommends caution when in certain areas of Chicago at certain times.
 Initial emphasis will be on armed and strongarm robberies in the Chicago area.
 - Implemented an application using Python Flask web framework.